Jewels of Diana, Princess of Wales: Early jewellery

-Born into an affluent aristocratic family, Diana Spencer owned some high quality jewellery.
+Born into an affluent aristocratic family, Lady Diana Spencer owned some high quality jewellery.
 Prior to her marriage to Prince Charles, she often wore a gold Cartier Russian wedding ring of three yellow gold bands on the little finger of her right hand and a diamond and white gold eternity ring from the family collection on her third finger.

-The rings remained in the Princess's collection but were rarely seen in public during her marriage.
+The rings remained in the princess's collection but were rarely seen in public during her marriage.
 Occasionally she was photographed wearing both rings on her left hand.
 She also wore her family's signet ring which she would wear in combination with her other rings.

 As a teenager, Diana wore a gold choker with a 'D' pendant.
 In 2017, a sterling silver 'D' necklace owned by the princess as a teenager sold at auction for around US$8,000.
 Diana was photographed wearing her initial necklace as a nursery assistant while still dating Charles.
 For her 16th birthday her friends gifted her a gold initial necklace.
 She was also photographed wearing sterling silver earrings with five diamonds.
 After marrying Charles, she continued to wear the necklace on occasion.

-The future Princess had a collection of enameled bangles and bracelets which she wore frequently as a teenager.
+The future Princess had a collection of enamelled bangles and bracelets which she wore frequently as a teenager.

 At the age of 16, Diana was a bridesmaid at her sister Jane's wedding to Robert Fellowes on 20 April 1978.
 She wore a pair of pearl studs and a pearl necklace.
-The pearl studs were worn by Diana as early as 1975 and were last seen on the Princess in 1990 while opening a police station at 462 Fore Street, Edmonton, London.
+The pearl studs were worn by Diana as early as 1975 and were last seen on the princess in 1990 while opening a police station at 462 Fore Street, Edmonton, London.

 On her 18th birthday, Diana was given a triple-strand pearl choker by the Spencer family.
 Both of Diana's older sisters had also received matching chokers on their 18th birthdays.
 It consisted of three rows of pearls with a turquoise and pearl cluster clasp; the clasp was only visible when it matched the colour of her outfit, otherwise hidden at the back.
-The Princess later altered the clasp to be all pearls.
+The princess later altered the clasp to be all pearls.

 One of the first gifts Diana received from Prince Charles was an eternity ring which she wore regularly.

-At the age of 18, while living in her flat 60 Coleherne Court, London, her apartment was burgled and she had most of her jewellery stolen.
+At the age of 18, while living in her flat 60 Coleherne Court, London, her apartment was burgled, and she had most of her jewellery stolen.

 Wedding jewels

 The wedding of Charles and Diana took place on 29 July 1981 at St Paul's Cathedral, London.
-The Princess wore very little jewellery at her wedding.
+The princess wore very little jewellery at her wedding.
 She wore diamond earrings that belonged to her mother, Frances Shand Kydd.
-She also wore her Spencer family tiara, her engagement ring, and a wedding band placed on her finger by Charles at the ceremony.
+She also wore the Spencer family tiara, her engagement ring, and a wedding band placed on her finger by Charles at the ceremony.
 Her wedding dress designers, the Emanuels, also attached an 18-carat gold horseshoe trinket studded with white diamonds to the label of the dress.